|

 Cranberries- I use dried cranberries for this recipe which adds the perfect cranberry flavor and nice chew texture to the scone.

-Orange Zest and Juice- The zest and juice from the orange pair perfectly with the flavor from the dried cranberries.
+Orange Juice- The zest and orange juice from the orange pair perfectly with the flavor from the dried cranberries.

 White Sugar- I use white sugar for these scones to help add a bit of sweetness to the dough but I have kept the sugar to a minimum.